MuhammadEahtesham/CarrecovR-FYP/README.md

 ## Contributing

-We welcome contributions to enhance Car recovR!
-To contribute:
+We welcome contributions to enhance Car recovR! to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).